appdefensealliance/ASA-WG/Web App Profile/Web App Test Guide.md

 *L1*
-1. Supplied evidence shall not contain the use of default accounts on publicly exposed interfaces.
+1. Supplied evidence shall demonstrate that no default accounts are used on publicly exposed interfaces.

 *L2*
-1. Supplied evidence shall not contain the use of default accounts on publicly exposed interfaces; and
+1. Supplied evidence shall demonstrate that no default accounts are used on publicly exposed interfaces.
 2. Test results from WSTG-ATHN-02 shall not detect the use of default accounts on publicly exposed interfaces.